Air2air/northworks/public/content/w-northworks.md

 Warner North testified before the House Subcommittee on Environment and the Economy, Feb 1, 2012 on the Blue Ribbon Commission's Final Report to the Secretary of Energy.

-A perspective article based on this testimony was published in _Risk Analysis_ January 2013: "Can Sisyphus Succeed?
-Getting U.S. High-Level Nuclear Waste into a Geological Repository," _Risk Analysis_ **33**(1):2-14, 2013.
+A perspective article based on this testimony was published in Risk Analysis January 2013: "Can Sisyphus Succeed?
+Getting U.S. High-Level Nuclear Waste into a Geological Repository," Risk Analysis **33**(1):2-14, 2013.

 Warner North was an invited participant at the meeting of the Disposal Subcommittee of the Commission in Washington, D.C. on September 1, 2010.
 This presentation to the Blue Ribbon Commission was as an individual invited by the Commission, and not connected with his activities with the Sustainable Fuel Cycle Task Force Science Panel.
 Similarly, his testimony to the House Subcommittee on February 1, 2012 was as an individual invited by the Subcommittee.

-## Society for Risk Analysis

-In April 2008 Dr. North became the Area Editor for decision sciences for [_Risk Analysis_, an international journal](http://www.sra.org/journal_editors.php), published by the Society for Risk Analysis.

-Dr. North organized and wrote the introduction for a [special issue published September 2016 on health risk analysis for criteria air pollutants](http://onlinelibrary.wiley.com/doi/10.1111/risa.2016.36.issue-9/issuetoc).

-He has written an introductory commentary for a survey article on risk from space weather.
-Both the article and the introduction are in press for the February 2017 issue.

-His book review of five more books of interest to the risk analysis community was published in the February 2014 issue of _Risk Analysis_: Marc Gerstein, _Flirting with Disaster: Why Accidents Are Rarely Accidental_, Nancy G. Leveson, _Engineering a Safer World: Systems Thinking Applied to Safety_, Nate Silver, _The Signal and the Noise: Why So Many Predictions Fail but Some Don't_, Nassim Nicholas Taleb, _Antifragile: Things that Gain from Disorder_, James Owen Weatherall, _The Physics of Wall Street: A Brief History of Predicting the Unpredictable_.
-(At the Society for Risk Analysis Annual Meeting in December 2014, Dr. North was given an award as "best book reviewer.")

-The July 2012 issue of _Risk Analysis_ features a profile of Nobel Laureate Daniel Kahneman.
-Dr. North's review of Professor Kahneman's book, _Thinking, Fast and Slow_ (plus two other related books on risk from the viewpoint of cognitive psychology) is in this issue.

-Dr. North's comments on the Deepwater Horizon oil spill appear in the SRA [RISK Newsletter, 3rd Quarter 2010](http://www.sra.org/newsletter/risk.v30.n3.pdf), page 6, as part of a series of comments by SRA past presidents.

 ## National Research Council, The National Academies